oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      client.

 "iss":
 :    REQUIRED.
-The identifier of the authorization server which the
+The issuer identifier of the authorization server which the
      client can use to prevent mix-up attacks, if the client interacts with more than one authorization server.
 See {{mix-up}} and {{RFC9207}} for additional details how the client can use it to prevent mix-up attacks.